Housing

 Student Family Housing

-Hundreds of graduate and undergraduate families reside in on-campus family housing.
-Family housing is available within the Graduate Tower at Site 4, a high-rise apartment building in the heart of Kendall Square, and Westgate Apartments, which consists of a high-rise building and several garden-style buildings in the west part of campus.
 Each community has an active student government that plans and facilitates social and cultural events for the entire family.
 Apartments with up to 2 bedrooms are available in these buildings.

-Residence in student family housing is limited to regular undergraduate and graduate students who are registered and attending MIT (on-campus) full time, and whose families reside together on a full-time basis, and to single parents with at least one child in residence.
-Except during the summer, students must be registered each term in order to reside in on-campus student housing.
-New graduate student assignments are for one year with the option to renew a second year, and a new license agreement is signed each year.
+Residence in student family housing is limited to regular graduate and undergraduate students who are registered and attending MIT (on-campus) full time, whose families reside together on a full-time basis, and to single parents with at least one child in residence.
+Students must be registered each term in order to reside in on-campus student housing (summer excluded).
+New graduate student assignments are for one year with the option to renew a second year, and a new license agreement is signed each year, which runs from August 1 through July 31.
 Married undergraduates or undergraduates with children may live in family housing during their eight semesters of guaranteed housing.
-Returning students at the end of their renewable license period will have opportunities to obtain continuing status to remain living on campus.
-More information can be found on the Housing & Residential Services website.
+Returning graduate students in family housing are able to renew their licenses for the duration of their academic program.
+More information can be found on the Graduate Residences website.

-Student family housing is managed by Housing & Residential Services and students select their desired housing unit through a Self-Selection process that runs between late April/early May and October, subject to housing availability.
-A housing selection process, which typically runs from November through March, is also available for students seeking to move onto campus during the spring semester.
-Details on how to get housing are available on the Housing & Residential Services website.
+Student family housing is managed by Housing & Residential Services and students select their desired housing unit through a self-selection process that runs between April and October, subject to housing availability.
+The spring semester housing selection process typically runs from November through March.
+Details on how to get housing are available on the Graduate Residences website.

 Off-Campus Housing